 Following nomination by their home university, students will receive login credentials for an online system.
 Applicants will be asked to complete a form and upload various materials (detailed below) by April 15.

 To submit an application, you will be required to upload the following items:

-The home university coordinator will be sending the student’s transcript of grades (in English or accompanied by a certified translation into English), including a description of the grading system, directly to Sabrina Henning.
-This can be done by email (sabrina.henning(at)law-school.de) or through an online transcript ordering service (such as eScript Safe, Parchment, etc.) if a university issues official transcripts this way.
+The home university coordinator will be submitting the student’s transcript of grades (in English or accompanied by a certified translation into English), including a description of the grading system, during the nomination process.
+The transcript will then be automatically attached to a student's application form.
+If a transcript of grades cannot be submitted through the nomination portal, it will be sent directly to Saskia Lindner.
+This can be done by email or through an online transcript ordering service (such as eScript Safe, Parchment, etc.) if a university issues official transcripts this way.